infinite-hwb/VGTS/README.md

 <img src="https://github.com/infinite-hwb/ots/blob/master/ST/Images/readme/db.png" width="633" >

 *Fig 1.
-Manuscript notes of a historian studying Dongba texts: newly discovered characters categorized and annotated*
+Manuscript Notes of a Historian Studying Dongba Texts: Newly Discovered Characters Categorized and Annotated*

 Recognizing this pressing issue, we have embarked on an innovative project to revolutionize the field.
 We introduce a versatile text spotting model, an advanced tool designed to streamline the process of symbol documentation.